Sharp Hardy space estimates for multipliers: Preliminaries

 We remark that $\big((L^{p_0}(\ell^{q_0}),L^{p_1}(\ell^{q_1})\big)_{\theta,r}\not=L^{p,r}(\ell^q)$, $\big(\ell^{q_0}(L^{p_0}),\ell^{q_1}(L^{p_1})\big)_{\theta,r}\not=\ell^q(L^{p,r}) $ for $q_0\not= q_1$ with $1/q=(1-\theta)/q_0+\theta/q_1$.
 See \cite{Be_Sh, Be_Lo, Cw, Fe_Ri_Sa} for more details.

-Then many inequalities in Lebesgue spaces can be extended to Lorentz spaces from the following real interpolation method, which appears in \cite{Be_Sh, Be_Lo, Fe_Ri_Sa, Hol}. \begin{customproposition}{B} Let $\mathcal{A}$ and $\mathcal{B}$ be two topological vector spaces.
+Then many inequalities in Lebesgue spaces can be extended to Lorentz spaces from the following real interpolation method; see \cite{Be_Sh, Be_Lo, Fe_Ri_Sa, Hol}. \begin{customproposition}{B} Let $\mathcal{A}$ and $\mathcal{B}$ be two topological vector spaces.
 Suppose $(A_0, A_1)$ and $(B_0,B_1)$ be couples of quasi-normed spaces continuously embedded into $\mathcal{A}$ and $\mathcal{B}$, respectively.
-Let $0<\theta<1$ and $0<r\leq \infty$.
+Let $0<\theta<1$ and $0<r\le \infty$.
 If $T$ is a linear operator such that with the quasi-norms $M_0$ and $M_1$, respectively, then is also continuous, and for its quasi-norm we have

 \end{customproposition}